Do I need to fertilize?

 Most plants get their moisture from rainfall or irrigation.
 We can pretty much tell when we need to provide extra water to our lawns and gardens by visually inspecting the plants and soil.
 With outdoor plants, we know they receive light from the sun.
 Even on a cloudy day or in a shaded area, the light can still be absorbed by the plant.
 The light is transformed into energy by a process known as photosynthesis.
 Feeding the plant a healthy nutritious diet is by far the most difficult.
 The intake of nutrients happens mostly through the roots and some through the leafy parts of the plant.
 How can we ensure there are sufficient nutrients in the soil for optimum plant health?

-Every plant is different, every soil structure is different, the environment is different in every location.
-The solution is: know your plants needs; learn your soil structure; amend or fertilize as needed.
+Every plant is different, every soil structure is different, and the environment is different in every location.
+The solution is: to know your plant's needs; learn your soil structure; amend or fertilize as needed.

 What is fertilizer?

 Fertilizer is supplemental food for plants derived from naturally occurring substances and minerals.
-After carbon, hydrogen and oxygen, the three most common elements used by plants are nitrogen (N), phosphorus (P), and potassium (K).
+After carbon, hydrogen, and oxygen, the three most common elements used by plants are nitrogen (N), phosphorus (P), and potassium (K).
 These three elements are the foundation of most fertilizers.
 You may have noticed three numbers on fertilizer packaging such as 10-20-10.
 These numbers represent the percent of N (nitrogen), P (phosphorus), and K (potassium), found in the fertilizer.
+Most fertilizers also contain several beneficial micronutrients as well.

 Nitrogen promotes plant growth and development.
 It feeds the leafy part of plants, keeping them healthy, lush, and green.
 Too much nitrogen can produce large plants with little or no flowers or fruits.
 Lawn fertilizers contain a higher nitrogen percentage than vegetable and flower fertilizers.